agamemnus/smoke-pure.js/README.md

 * No IE8 compatibility -- gives more of a reason to force people to upgrade.
 * reverseButtons was changed to reverse_buttons... is reversebuttons better?
 I'm not sure.

-The CSS is the same, and copied here for convenience.
-I only claim the JS file as my own.
-Thus, there are two MIT licenses, separately for the JS and CSS.
+The CSS is the same, and copied here for convenience as smoke-old.css.